-Russia hits Ukraine's Danube port in attack condemned by Romania
+Zelensky replaces defence minister, Russian drones hit Ukraine port

+Ukrainian President Volodymyr Zelensky on Sunday announced the departure of defence minister Oleksiy Reznikov, calling for "new approaches" a year and a half into Russia's invasion.

-Russian drones targeted Ukraine's southern Odesa region in the early hours of Sunday, with Moscow hitting a Danube port on the border with NATO member Romania in an attack condemned by Bucharest.
+The announcement came hours after Ukraine fought off an attack by Russian drones in the southern Odesa region Sunday that hit a Danube port on the border with NATO member Romania.

+"Oleksiy Reznikov has been through more than 550 days of full-scale war," Zelensky said in his daily evening address.

+"I believe that the ministry needs new approaches and other formats of interaction with both the military and society at large."

-Moscow has hit Ukrainian port infrastructure on the Black Sea and on the Danube for weeks, since exiting a key deal that allowed the safe passage of ships carrying grain.
+Moscow has launched attacks on targets in the Black Sea and the Danube river for weeks now, since pulling out of a key deal that allowed the safe passage of ships carrying grain.

-The attack came on the eve of a summit in Russia between Vladimir Putin and Turkish leader Recep Tayyip Erdogan, who hopes to revive the grain deal.
+This latest attack came on the eve of a summit in Russia between President Vladimir Putin and Turkish leader Recep Tayyip Erdogan, who hopes to revive the grain deal.

-The Odesa region attacks also came as Kyiv has claimed some successes in its counter-offensive on the southern front this week.

-Ukraine said Russia had hit the Odesa region with a barrage of Iranian-made Shahed drones, saying it downed 22 of them.
+Ukraine said Russia had hit the Odesa region with a barrage of Iranian-made Shahed drones.

-But Kyiv also said that some of the drones hit the Danube area, saying that at least two people were wounded in attacks on "civilian industrial" infrastructure.
+But Kyiv also said that some of the drones hit the Danube area, wounding at least two people in attacks on "civilian industrial" infrastructure.

-The Russian army said it had targeted "fuel storage" facilities in the Ukrainian port of Reni, which lies on the Danube river that separates Ukraine from Romania.
+Russia's army said it had targeted "fuel storage" facilities in the Ukrainian port of Reni, which lies on the Danube river that separates Ukraine from Romania.

-Moscow has targeted the Danube ports of Reni and Ismail -- both near Romania and across the war-torn country from fighting hotspots -- several times over the last few weeks.
+Moscow has targeted Reni and the Danube port of Ismail -- both near Romania and across the war-torn country from fighting hotspots -- several times over the last few weeks.

-Reni -- which also lies close to Moldova -- is a sea and river port and important transport hub.
+Reni, which also lies close to Moldova, is both a sea and river port, and important transport hub.

-Bucharest's defence ministry said the attacks were "unjustified and in deep contradiction with the rules of international humanitarian law".

-It also stressed that the Moscow drone attacks did not "generate any direct military threat to the national territory or territorial waters of Romania."
+Bucharest's defence ministry condemned the attacks as "in deep contradiction with the rules of international humanitarian law".
+But it stressed that the attacks had not posed any direct threat to Romanian territory.

 - Ukrainian breakthrough in south -

-The Odesa region attacks came as Kyiv this week reported some successes on the southern front of its counteroffensive.
+The Odesa region attacks came as Kyiv has claimed some successes in its counter-offensive on the southern front this week.

 On Wednesday, Kyiv said it had recaptured the village of Robotyne, calling it a strategic victory that would pave the way for its forces to push deeper into Russian positions towards Moscow-annexed Crimea.